 The Function Arguments Window For the TYPE Function

 TYPE Function Examples

-In this TYPE formula in the above example will display the type of value in the cell A2.
+This TYPE formula in the above example will display the type of value in cell A2.
 If the type of data in cell reference A2 were a name such as Joshua, then the number 1 would appear in the cell where this formula is used.

-Returns the type of formula in b4 which is 16 the type fo errro message #VALUE!
+Returns the type of formula in b4 which is 16 the type of error message #VALUE!

-In this TYPE function the number 64 is returned since there is an array constant.
-Any cell that has compound data as such will return this this number.
+In this TYPE function, the number 64 is returned since there is an array constant.
+Any cell that has compound data as such will return this number.

-Here a calculation is made where a the number 1 is returned since a number would be a result of the of the calculation.
+Here a calculation is made where the number 1 is returned since a number would be a result of the calculation.